Remote Patient Monitoring

 Telemonitoring services must be included in the member’s plan of care.
 See page 16-17 for responsibilities of home health agencies utilizing telemonitoring.

-Services shall not be duplicate of any other services.
+Services delivered under this Section shall not duplicate any other services delivered to the member.
 See regulation for examples of duplication.

 See home health manual for list of non-covered services.